ARMmbed/mbed-os-example-client/README.md

 "mbed-mesh-api.6lowpan-nd-channel": 1
 ```

 For more information about the radio shields, see [the related documentation](docs/radio_module_identify.md).
-All configurable settings can be found in the `mbed-os-example-client/mbed-os/features/FEATURE_IPV6/mbed-mesh-api/mbed_lib.json` file.
+All configurable settings are in the `mbed-os-example-client/mbed-os/features/FEATURE_IPV6/mbed-mesh-api/mbed_lib.json` file.

 #### Thread-specific settings